Reel

 Monitor modes

-The Inputs sheet always shows a monitor toggle with three options:
+The In/Out sheet always shows a monitor toggle with three options:

 • Auto - Monitoring is on when idle or recording, and mutes during playback so you only hear the recorded tracks